Group leader, Research Director (Inserm DRCE)

-Jean-Antoine Girault aims to identify the intracellular signalization mechanisms which underlie long term behavioral changes.
-The ability of the nervous system to adapt to a variable environment indeed depends on the modulation and plasticity of synapses between these neurons, which is regulated by their activity and by multiple neuromodulators.
+Jean-Antoine Girault aims to identify the intracellular signaling mechanisms which underlie long term behavioral changes.
+The ability of the nervous system to adapt to a variable environment depends on the modulation and plasticity of synapses between these neurons, which is regulated by their activity and by multiple neuromodulators.

-Long term changes also involve morphological modifications and variations in the translation of proteins and transcription of genes.
+Long term changes also involve morphological modifications and variations in protein translation and gene transcription.

 Current research in the lab includes genome-wide studies of cell type-specific transcription and epigenetic modifications in basal ganglia, as well as exploration of the role of tyrosine kinase Pyk2 in neuronal properties and neurodegenerative diseases.

-• 1986 Ph.D. in Health and Life sciences, Molecular and Cellular Pharmacology, University Paris 6, France, Marie-Jo Besson’s lab
+• 1986 Ph.D. in Health and Life sciences, Molecular and Cellular Pharmacology, University Paris 6, France, Jacques Glowinski’s lab Marie-Jo Besson’s group, Collège de France, Paris.

 • Brixham Foundation Price, attributed by the Foundation for Medical Research, 2016